elfry2/kami/README.md

 cd kami
 .\install-windows.ps1
 ```

-Make sure to read the output.
-There isn't much error handling, if any, so brace for impact.

 The installation script for Windows also installs [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701) via [Scoop](https://scoop.sh/).
 If you find this bloated, you'd know which to remove once you read the script.